Trevbytes/kyles_critters/README.md

 - [Python3](https://www.python.org/downloads/), chosen coding language of the app.
 - [GIT](https://www.atlassian.com/git/tutorials/install-git), version control.

 After, download a .ZIP file of my repository ([Master Branch](https://github.com/Trevbytes/kyles_critters)) and unzip this file.
 In the control line interface, with GIT installed, enter the following command:

     https://github.com/Trevbytes/kyles_critters.git

 - Navigate to the root path using the `cd` command.
-- Set up your enviorment variables by creating a `.env` file.
-Include _ values.
+- Set up your enviorment variables by creating a `.env` file(Add your env.py file to .gitignore).
+Include the following keys and your own values:
+    - "SECRET_KEY" = <'your django secret key'>
+        - New keys can be generated online.
+[Miniwebtool](https://miniwebtool.com/django-secret-key-generator/), is one place generate a new key.
+    - "DEVELOPMENT" = 'TRUE' (set this variable to False when publishing)
+    - "CLOUDINARY_CLOUD_NAME" = <'your value'>
+    - "CLOUDINARY_API_KEY" = <'your value'>
+    - "CLOUDINARY_API_SECRET" = <'your value'>
+    - "STRIPE_PUBLIC_KEY" = <'your value'>
+    - "STRIPE_SECRET_KEY" = <'your value'>
+    - "STRIPE_WH_SECRET" = <'your value'>
+    - "GOOGLE_MAPS_API_KEY" = <'your value'>

 - All requirements from requirements.txt must be installed.
 Use the following command:

         sudo -H pip3 -r requirements.txt
+- Set up your Django SQLite3 database.

+        python3 manage.py makemigrations
+        python3 manage.py migrate
-- Create Database
+- Create a Django super user.

+        python3 manage.py createsuperuser
 - You should then be able to launch your app using the following command in your terminal:

-        python app.py
+        python3 manage.py runserver
+- Add '/admin' to the locally deployed project's URL and login with your new super user account.
+Verify your email account.
+After verification you can access the admin site through the navigation bar when you are logged in as a super user or staff.
 ### Remote Deployment

-*Work in progress*

-This project is hosted on Heroku with the master branch() deployed.
+This project is hosted on Heroku with the [master branch](https://github.com/Trevbytes/kyles_critters) deployed.

 In order to remotely deploy this project on Heroku the following is the method I recommend.

 - Ensure an updated `requirements.txt` exsists in the project.
 Use the terminal command `pip freeze > requirements.txt` to quickly create/update the file.
 - Ensure a Procfile exists, this essientaly lets Heroku know where to start the app.
-Use the terminal command `echo web: python app.py > Procfile` to quickly create a Procfile.
+Use the terminal command `echo web: gunicorn kyles_critters.wsgi:application > Procfile` to quickly create a Procfile.
 - Using git (`git add .`, `git commit -m "<your comment>"`) will stage any created or updated files.
 After, push the project to GitHub using `git push`.
 - Using a browser, naviagte to [Heroku](https://dashboard.heroku.com/login).
 Login or create a free account.
 - Select the "new" button, give the project a name & set the region.